 During the book, Luke encounters a young woman who becomes a brief but important love interest.
 It is through her encouragement that he attempts to expand his mastery of the force through meditation and self exploration instead of searching in vain for someone to teach him.
 At one point, while the two of them are sharing a meal together, she slaps a noodle down on the table and suggests that Luke attempts to move it—- using the force.
 That’s right.
 Luke’s first attempt at telekinesis is laughably wasted on… a noodle.

 Now, I’m not an author.
-But I’m sure I could have come up with at least 500 better options than scooting noodles across the table.
-Hell, a loose patch of rocks on the side of road seems like a better option than some slimy noodle out of a takeout box.
+But I’m sure I could have come up with at least five-hundred better options than scooting noodles across the table.
+Hell, a loose patch of rocks on the side of road seems like a better option than trying to move some slimy noodle out of a takeout box.

 To add insult to injury, after Luke manages to twitch the noodle a bit using his mind, his dinner-date has the audacity to exclaim; “Oh, look at you!
 You little noodle-scooter!”
 I shit you not.

 Despite this grave offense, the book is overall well done.
 Which may actually make this situation even worse.
 I mean, I have looked at this from multiple angles and I’ve tried to be objective.
 I understand that one might naturally practice an ability like this using a mundane object.
 But for some reason using noodles just seems silly and comedic.
-I mean, even using trying to move his fork would have been better.
+I mean, even trying to move his fork to scoop up some noodles would have been better than just “scooting a noodle”.
 I don’t know.
 I’ll drop it here.
 Maybe it’s not that big of a deal.
 It just struck me as stupid.

 Content-wise, the book is average.
 There are few very interesting passages to be sure, but overall it didn’t seem to reach the level of either A New Dawn or Tarkin.
 This is disappointing due to the high hopes I had for the book.